hynek/structlog/docs/loggers.rst

 #.
 If you leave them on `None`, structlog will check whether you've configured default values using :func:`structlog.loggers.BoundLogger.configure` and uses them if so.

    Precautions are taken to convert the context class if it changes between bindings.
-   This is important because your top-level logger is likely to be created in global scope at import time; i.e. before you had the chance to configure your defaults.
+   This is important because your level logger is likely to be created in global scope at import time; i.e. before you had the chance to configure your defaults.
 #.
 If you haven't configured or passed anything at all, the default fallback values are used which means ``OrderedDict`` for context and :func:`structlog.processors.format_exc_info` and :class:`structlog.processors.KeyValueRenderer` for the processor chain.

 If necessary, you can always reset your global configuration back to default values using :func:`structlog.loggers.BoundLogger.reset_defaults`.